Alaska Results First Initiative

 AJiC’s first major research project is coordinating the Results First Initiative in Alaska.
 In this role, AJiC is responsible for overseeing all aspects of Results First including forming, scheduling, and facilitating each of the initiative’s three technical work groups in the collection and compilation of detailed information on Alaska’s adult criminal justice programs; gathering comprehensive criminal justice resource use and cost data; and conducting rigorous recidivism analyses.

-Alaska Results First Initiative: Adult Criminal Justice Program Benefit Cost Analysis, released in October 2017, shows that most of Alaska's evidence-based adult criminal justice programs are showing positive return on state investment of money.
+Alaska Results First Initiative: Adult Criminal Justice Program Benefit Cost Analysis, a report from the Alaska Justice Information Center (AJiC) released in October 2017, shows that most of Alaska's evidence-based adult criminal justice programs are showing positive return on state investment of money.
 Notably, all but one of those programs are shown to measurably reduce recidivism (the likelihood that an inmate will re-offend when released), which not only improves public safety, but saves the state the costs associated with criminal activity.